-The subject site stands in proximity to four possible noise sources with potential to adversely affect residential amenity, these include:
+The subject site stands in proximity to four possible noise sources with the potential to adversely affect residential amenity, these include:

-- The railway line which stands approximately 1km to the south west of the site on the opposing side of the Mulwaree River; - The Hume Highway which stands between 0.5km and 1km to the north of the site; - Goulburn Airport which stands approximately 2.7km to the south east of the site, and - Wakefield Park Raceway which stands approximately 5.5km to the south west of the site.
+- The railway line which stands approximately 275m to the west of the site on the opposing side of the Mulwaree River - The Hume Highway which stands between 300 metres and 600 metres north of the site - Goulburn Airport which stands approximately 2km to the south east of the site, and - Wakefield Park Raceway which stands approximately 6.5km to the south of the site.

-These multiple noise sources derived from all directions (Figure 16) raises the potential for adverse impacts on residential amenity.
+These multiple noise sources derived from all directions (see Figure 21) raises the potential for adverse impacts on residential amenity.
 Two of these noise sources, namely the airport and Wakefield Park, are identified in the Urban and Fringe Housing Strategy as the following potential constraints:

-Proximity to Goulburn Airport could limit density of residential development, and Proximity to Wakefield Park imposes a noise constraint on this precinct.
+- Proximity to Goulburn Airport could limit density of residential development, and - Proximity to Wakefield Park imposes a noise constraint on this precinct.

-These noise impacts have been addressed through the Precinct-specific Development Control Plan chapter which requires an internal noise limit of 35dbl, as illustrated in Appendix 1.
-This can be achieved via a number of methods including through design, orientation, landscaping and earthworks or built solutions.
+These noise impacts are proposed to be addressed through the Precinct-specific development control plan chapter which requires an internal noise limit of 35dbl, as illustrated in Appendix 1.
+This can be achieved via a number of methods including through design, orientation, landscaping, earthworks or built solutions.

-Figure 16: Proximity of Potential Noise Sources
+Figure 21: Proximity to Potential Noise Sources